verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] You've made the idea of (doing an act) highly enticing
 - [ ] Anonymity is a borderline superpower
 - [ ] Looks fine as hell in a kurta
+- [ ] Those who lack the courage will always find a philosophy to justify it - Albert Camus